Photo by Innerbody Research

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

 Evaluating leaky gut supplements required us to consider several factors that would mean the most to the average consumer.
-The first we’ll discuss is effectiveness, which speaks to whether a given supplement is likely to work for you.
-We also looked at cost, safety, and convenience to round out our considerations and give you the best sense of what could fit your needs.
-Let’s take a closer look at each criterion to see what supplements rose to the top.
+These four criteria are effectiveness, safety, cost, and convenience, all of which should give you the best sense of what could fit your needs.
+Let’s take a closer look at each category to see what supplements rose to the top.

 Winner: Terra Origin